Frayer Model Template: Free Blank PDF

 How does the Frayer Model engage students?

+The Frayer Model represents vocabulary through multiple means.
 Students begin with a single vocabulary word written in the center.
 They should write the definition of the word, identify antonyms and/or synonyms, and add graphics, an illustration, and/or photo representation in each of the four squares that surround the vocabulary word.

 An important characteristic of the Frayer Model is that it addresses higher-order thinking and creativity.
-Students are able to become independent with this model, as it provides an excellent pattern for teaching, learning, and expanding one’s receptive language skills.
+Students are able to become independent with this model, as it provides an excellent pattern for teaching, learning, and expanding oneโ€™s receptive language skills.

 One really fun project I used to do with my students was to use magazine photos.
 That also added a tactile and fine motor element to the activity, and increased interest in the activity.
 Sometimes it’s the little things, ya know?
+Ok, yeah sure, no one gets magazines in the mail anymore.
+I mean, I’m not that old.
+But magazines and catalogs are not nearly as plentiful as they were just a decade ago.
+(I left teaching in 2010.)

 My idea would be difficult to implement in today’s classrooms.
 But, you can change this up a bit, have the student do this online, either alone or in groups.
 And they can add text and photos.